Introduction to C#: An Overview

 • Late 1990s:

-• As the tech world was rapidly shifting towards the Internet, Microsoft felt the need for a modern language that could be part of a new platform, addressing the challenges of web-based application development and competing with emerging languages like Java.
+• With the rapidly shifting tech world towards the Internet, Microsoft felt the urge for a modern language that could be part of a new platform, conquer the complexities of web-based application development, and conquer new languages like Java.

 • 2000: